intuition-dev/INTUITION/src/README.md

 mbake .
 ```

 This will create `index.html`.
 Of course you can use regular Pug syntax to include other Pug files or Markdown.
-(Metabake Markdown flavor includes CSS support):
+(MetaBake Markdown flavor includes CSS support):
 ```pug
 body
    div